Assessing your Amazon S3 security posture with Macie - Amazon Macie

 To calculate each percentage, Macie divides the number of applicable buckets by the total number of buckets in your bucket inventory.

-To determine the values in this section, Macie analyzes the default encryption settings for each bucket.
+To determine the values in this area, Macie analyzes the default encryption settings for each bucket.
 Starting January 5, 2023, Amazon S3 automatically applies server-side encryption with Amazon S3 managed keys (SSE-S3) as the base level of encryption for objects that are added to buckets.
 You can optionally configure a bucket's default encryption settings to instead use server-side encryption with an AWS KMS key (SSE-KMS) or dual-layer server-side encryption with an AWS KMS key (DSSE-KMS).
 For information about default encryption settings and options, see Setting default server-side encryption behavior for S3 buckets in the Amazon Simple Storage Service User Guide.

-In certain cases, the Encryption section also displays values for Unknown.
+In certain cases, the Encryption area also displays values for Unknown.
 If these values appear, Macie wasn’t able to evaluate the default encryption settings for the specified number and percentage of buckets.
 For example, a temporary issue or the buckets' permissions settings prevented Macie from retrieving the requisite data.

 Sharing